-Understanding Title V of HIPAA
+Title I of HIPAA

 Title V of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) focuses on revenue offsets to address specific tax-related provisions for employers and individuals.
 While it is less commonly discussed compared to the privacy and security rules of HIPAA, it ensures fairness in tax practices.